Telemarketing Fraud - Never Give Personal Information to Unknown Callers

 If you mistakenly provide bank account information to a suspicious caller, take the following steps immediately:

-- Call your bank, explain the circumstances, and tell them you want to take all necessary steps to block unauthorized withdrawals.
-Follow up your call with a visit to the bank and written notification.
-Keep a copy of the written notification.
+- Call your bank, explain the circumstances, and ask to block unauthorized withdrawals.
+Follow up your call with a visit to the bank and written notice of the incident and you request.
+Keep a copy of the written notice.
 Your bank will likely charge you a fee for stopping the payment.

 - If the money has already been withdrawn, immediately ask the bank to credit your account because the debit was not authorized.
 To get this credit, you may need to submit a sworn statement to your bank that the debit was unauthorized.
 This statement is called a "Written Statement Under Penalty of Perjury," and you may get a copy from your bank.

 As a precaution, always check your bank statements to make sure that there are no unauthorized payments.
 Report any unauthorized payments to the bank as soon as you detect them.
-In the case of unauthorized demand drafts, you may also wish to close the account to avoid any further unauthorized withdrawals by persons who have gained access to your account information.
-Be aware that con artists may sell your information to other bad actors.
+You may also consider closing the account to avoid any further unauthorized withdrawals by anyone who has your account information—whether you unwittingly gave it to them or it was purchased on the black market.

 Pre-paid Credit Card Information

-If you mistakenly provide your pre-paid credit card number to a suspicious caller, try the following options to obtain restitution:
+If you mistakenly provide your pre-paid credit card number to a suspicious caller:

 - If the scam was perpetrated by a con artist posing as a debt collector or utility company representative, contact the utility company or debt collection agency directly and describe what happened.